mitre/secure-coding-case-studies/STYLE_GUIDE.md

 - This section is used to describe the how the vulnerability was (or could have been) exploited and what the consequenses of the exploit were (or could have been).
 - List the relevant CAPEC identifier and name at the begining of the section.
-- Typically one to three paragraphs in length.
+- Typically one to three paragraphs in length, but complex exploits may take longer to explain and step the reader through.
 - When applicable, include example inputs that were used to drive the exploit and show how those inputs took advantage of the weakness in the code.
 Such code inputs should be highlighed in the same manner as example source code.

 > Example: